home-assistant/developers.home-assistant/docs/core/entity.md

 ### Property function

-Writing property methods for each property is just a couple of lines of code, for example
+Writing property methods for each property is just a couple of code lines, for example

 ```python